WebXpertAlando/Real-Time-Weather-Data-Streaming-and-Forecast_Using_Airflow-Apache-Kafka/README.md

  forecasts from various sources, processes this data in real-time, and makes it available for analytics and visualization.
 Implement Change Data Capture (CDC) to handle updates efficiently and use Apache Kafka for real-time data streaming

+ # Project Title Weather Data Analysis and Forecasting for Different Regions in Kenya

+ ## Problem Statement
+ In Kenya, Weather plays a crirical role in many sectors, particularly agriculure, tourism, and outdoor activities, Farmers, businesses, and event planners need accurate weather information to make informed decisions.
+However, weather patterns can vary significantly across different regions, and current forecasting systems may not always provide localized insights/

+ ## Objectives
+ - The objective of this project was to collect real-time weather data from WeatherAPI and OpenWeatherMap for different regions accross Kenya.
+This data Was stored in a database (Relational or non-relational) and was analyzed using python to uncover insights into:

+   - Temperature
+   - Rainfall Patterns
+   - Humidity and Wind Conditions
+- Using these insighs, we aimed to provide accurate, region-specific weather forecasts that can aid in decisob making in weather-sensitive sectors like agriculture, tourism, and event management.

+- The project was also to exlore predictive modeling to forecast future weather conditions.

+  ### Expected Outcomes
+  - Temperature trends and rainfall patterns for different regions in Kenya.
+  - Visualization dashboard to commnicate weather insights
+  - Forecasting Models for Weather-sensitive sectors.

 # System Overview:
  ## 1. Data Ingestion from APIs: